Reckadon/IBP-task-app/README.md

 There are 2 tabs in the sidebar:

-The `View` Tab shows the data from the database in the form of a table.
+The `View` Tab shows the data from the database in the form of a table and provides a button to delete the event.

 The `Form` Tab has a form which can be used to add events data to the database.